jnieuwenhuijzen/n4n/README.md

 * [Pinata](pinata.cloud) for uploading content to IPFS
 * [Alchemy](https://www.alchemy.com/) for connecting to a public blockchain node

+Learn how to connect to a custom network in MetaMask

+* [Connecting Hardhat to Metamask](https://www.youtube.com/watch?v=FTDEX3S1eqU) - Check the video and maybe setup a custom network to localhost already.
+We will install hardhat later on. (and we will use chainId 1337)

 ## Table of contents

 * **Initial Setup**